iam-py-test/password-check/README.md

 # password-check
 Because everyone's password is just 'password'

+### Note:
+Password-check is changing to a web-based tool at https://iam-py-test.github.io/password-check/website

 ### About password-check
 _password-check_ is a Python tool to get the strength of a password
 ### Use